nice-digital/consultations/README.md

 - Exception: OpenIdConnectAuthenticationHandler: message.State is null or empty. -- caused if login is attempted without redis, clear your cookies and login again.
 - It might take a few F5's, visual studio restarts and cookie clears to get all the various services/applications to start co-operating
 - Make sure you sign into the main consultation window which pops up when you run the project
 - Error message saying "Something must have gone slightly wrong!" - Have a look at the logs in Auth0 tenent.
 This error is coming from the IDAM signin.
-Check that the ClientId and ClientSecret are correct for the API Identifier on the tenent you are using.
+Check in secrets.json that the WebAppConfiguration > ClientId and WebAppConfiguration > ClientSecret section  are correct for the API Identifier.

 ## Tests